Mercilus/ohm-calculator/README.md

 ## XUnit API Unit Tests

 The ASP.Net Core API uses XUnit to perform unit tests against the value calculations.
-To run the tests, open the project in Visual Studio Code and navigate to the path mentioned below using the integrated terminal.
+To run the tests, open the project in Visual Studio Code and navigate to the path mentioned below and enter the following command using the integrated terminal.

 <pre><code>C:\Documents\GitHub\React\ohm-calculator-master\api\OhmCalculator.API.Tests> dotnet test</code></pre>